Defective products can cause serious and even fatal injuries. Victims may face steep health-care bills, and they may not be able to return to work.

 According to the U.S. Food and Drug Administration, there are several reasons why a hazardous product could enter the consumer market.
 Common examples include unnoticed design flaws or errors during manufacture.

 Consumers are entitled to hold companies liable for any injuries their products cause, but extensive evidence may be necessary for a successful claim.
-If you would like to discuss your potential case with an Albuquerque personal-injury lawyer, call the Law Office of Brian K. Branch at 505-207-4401.
+If you would like to discuss your potential case with an Albuquerque personal-injury lawyer, call the Law Office of Brian K. Branch.
+PC at 505-207-4401.